First Saturdays Devotion

-The First Saturdays Devotion, also called the Communion of Reparation to the Immaculate Heart of Mary, is a Catholic devotion which, according to Lúcia dos Santos, was requested by the Virgin Mary during the apparitions of Our Lady of Fátima in Fátima, Portugal, on 13 May 1917, as well as during apparitions in Pontevedra, Spain, on 10 December 1925 and February 15, 1926.
+The First Saturdays Devotion, also called the Communion of Reparation to the Immaculate Heart of Mary, is a Catholic devotion which, according to Lúcia dos Santos, was requested by the Virgin Mary during the apparitions of Our Lady of Fátima in Fátima, Portugal, on 13 May 1917, as well as during apparitions in Pontevedra, Spain, on 10 December 1925 and 15 February 1926.

 The purpose of this devotion is to perform acts of reparation to the Immaculate Heart of Mary, and a promise of assistance at the hour of death by Mary was reportedly attached to this devotion during the Pontevedra apparitions.

-The First Saturdays devotion was approved by José Alves Correia da Silva, the bishop of Leiria-Fátima, on September 13, 1939 in Fátima.
+The First Saturdays devotion was approved by José Alves Correia da Silva, the bishop of Leiria-Fátima, on 13 September 1939 in Fátima.

 History

-The pious practice of honoring the Blessed Mother on Saturday is an ancient custom largely attributed to the Benedictine monk Alcuin (735-804), "Minister of Education" at the court of Charlemagne, who composed a Votive Mass formulary for each day of the week.
-Alcuin assigned two formularies to Saturday in honor of Mary.
+The pious custom of honoring the Virgin Mary on Saturday is an ancient one, largely attributed to the Benedictine monk Alcuin (735–804), "Minister of Education" at the court of Charlemagne.
+He composed a Votive Mass formulary for each day of the week, assigning two to Saturday in honor of Mary.
 The practice was quickly adopted by both clergy and laity.

 The practice of reparation to the Immaculate Heart of Mary on the First Saturday was initiated in Rovigo, Italy, by Maria Dolores Inglese, a Servite tertiary in 1889.
 She started among her friends the pious practice of "Communion in Reparation to the Immaculate Heart of Mary".
 The practice was endorsed by Bishop Antonio Polin of the Diocese of Adria and was taken up by sodalities throughout Italy and elsewhere.
-On July 1, 1905, Pope Pius X approved and granted indulgences for the practice of the First Saturdays of twelve consecutive months in honor of the Immaculate Conception.
-This practice greatly resembled the reported request of the Blessed Virgin Mary at the Pontevedra apparitions.
+On 1 July 1905, Pope Pius X approved and granted indulgences for the practice of the First Saturdays of twelve consecutive months in honor of the Immaculate Conception.
+This practice greatly resembled the later reported request of the Blessed Virgin Mary at the Pontevedra apparitions.

 Inglese wished to establish a religious congregation dedicated to the apostolate of Marian reparation.
-Bishop Tommaso Pio Boggiani recommended that she join the Servite sisters, known for their devotion to Our Lady of Sorrows.
-She joined the Servites as Sister Maria Dolores in 1911.
-She and foundress Mother Mary Elisa Andreoli revised the rule, making propagation of Communion of Reparation on the First Saturday of each month the congregation's main apostolate.
+Bishop Tommaso Pio Boggiani recommended she join the Servite sisters, known for their devotion to Our Lady of Sorrows.
+She joined the Servites as Sister Maria Dolores in 1911, and with foundress Mother Mary Elisa Andreoli revised their rule, making propagation of Communion of Reparation on the First Saturday of each month the congregation's main apostolate.
 They also changed the name of the group from "Servants of Mary" to "Servants of Mary of Reparation".
-The sisters also published a monthly magazine that helped spread the devotion throughout Europe.
+The sisters subsequently published a monthly magazine that helped spread the devotion throughout Europe.